kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 #### Name

-The `Name` cookie attribute MAY be configured via the `SessionName` field in `sessionPersistence`.
-However, this field is implementation-specific because it's impossible to create a conformance test for it, given that sessions could be created in a variety of ways.
-Additionally, `SessionName` is not universally supported as some implementations, such as ones supporting global load balancers, don't have the capability to configure the cookie name.
-Some implementations have a fixed cookie name, and therefore `SessionName` may be reflected in the value of the cookie.
+##### Cookie Name

+The cookie name is configured via the `cookie.name` field (Extended support).
+Not all implementations support configuring the cookie name.
+For example, GKE's stateful generated cookie ([GSSA](https://pkg.go.dev/github.com/GoogleCloudPlatform/gke-gateway-api/apis/networking/v1)) uses a fixed cookie name that cannot be changed by the user.
+If `cookie.name` is not specified, a unique cookie name will be generated.

-The use case for modifying the cookie name using `SessionName` is that certain users might need to align it with an existing cookie name, such as Java's `JSESSIONID`.
+The use case for configuring the cookie name is that certain users might need to align it with an existing cookie name, such as Java's `JSESSIONID`.
 Refer to [Session Initiation Guidelines](#session-initiation-guidelines) for details on how this GEP supports existing sessions.

-If `SessionName` is not specified, then a unique cookie name should be generated.
+##### Header Name

+The header name is configured via the `header.name` field (Core support).
+Unlike cookies, headers are not automatically managed by browsers, so clients must know the header name to include it in subsequent requests.
+For this reason, `header.name` is a required field.

 #### Expires / Max-Age